Canelés de Bordeaux

 About this recipe

-Canelés de Bordeaux have been made in Bordeaux for centuries, though pinning down their exact origin is tricky.
-The popular story involves 18th-century nuns at the Couvent des Annonciades using leftover egg yolks to make small cakes.
-The yolks were surplus from wine production: egg whites were used to clarify Bordeaux wines, leaving the yolks spare.
+Pinning down the exact origin of the Canelés Bordelais is not easy.
+The story you hear most often is about 18th‑century nuns at the Couvent des Annonciades.
+They had all these spare egg yolks from clarifying local wines and turned them into small cakes.
 Whether this is historical fact or romantic legend is anyone’s guess, but it is a good story and Bordeaux has stuck with it.

 How canelés nearly disappeared